resolritter/library/readme.md

 # Why "Library"   <a name="why-library"></a>

-The project is named "Library" because it implements a very basic library system, i.e. based around books and the idea of borrowing and returning it.
+The project is named "Library" because its implementation entails a basic library system, i.e. a system based around books as a core entity and the activity of borrowing and returning it.
 This theme allows for a primitive/comprehensible enough implementation which wouldn't take too much away from the the project's main intent, afterall the domain-specific details are merely ways to showcase the architecture and technology.

 ## 2.1 User-facing server features <a name="product-features"></a>